G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 other prospective purchaser from acquiring and moving it, and production, abroad.

-Under new ownership the company has produced new wagons, Pullman coaches, 6 and 4 wheel
+Under the new ownership the company produced limited edition runs of new wagons, Pullman coaches, 6 and 4 wheel

 tankers, a Lowmac Wagon with Racing Car Load, a Guards Van, mineral wagons, coal wagons, ventilated vans,